Meningococcal infection is caused by the bacteria Neisseria meningitidis.

 Mode of transmission

-The disease is mainly transmitted by direct contact through respiratory secretions from infected persons.
+The disease is mainly transmitted by droplets via sneezing or coughing or by direct contact through respiratory secretions from infected persons.

 Meningococcal infection is a serious illness.
 Patients should be treated promptly with antibiotics.
 Close contacts would need to be placed under medical surveillance for early signs of disease and may be given preventive medications.